iDBlock Next

 Regarding the primary device, other operating mode settings can be modified, according to the section Operation modes of this document.
 For devices configured as secondary, such settings must not be modified.

-Example of request for primary iDFace or IHM
+Example of request for primary iDFace or HMI

-This request configures an iDFace or IHM as the primary device:
+This request configures an iDFace or HMI as the primary device:

 $.ajax({